scholacantorum/public-site/sing/index.md

   <h3>SINGER EXPECTATIONS</h3>
   <ol type="1" start="7">
   <li><b>When and where are rehearsals?</b>
-    <p>Regular rehearsals are on Monday evenings, from 7:15 to approximately 9:30 with a 20-minute break.
-During Fall of 2021 they will be held at the <a href="https://www.fccpa.org" target="_blank">First Congregational Church of Palo Alto</a>.
-Beginning in January 2022, rehearsals will be held at the <a href="https://laumc.org" target="_blank">Los Altos United Methodist Church</a>.
+    <p>Regular rehearsals are on Monday evenings, from 7:15 to approximately 9:30 with a 20-minute break, at the <a href="https://laumc.org" target="_blank">Los Altos United Methodist Church</a>.
 There will also be one or two additional rehearsals during the week immediately preceding a concert, which will be announced as the concert approaches.</p>
   </li>
   <li><b>How many performances are there each season?</b>
     <p>Schola performs four full concerts each year and gives one or two performances of each concert.
 Typically we sing a concert at the end of October/beginning of November, a Holiday concert in mid-December, a concert at the beginning of March, and a final concert towards the end of May.</p>